When Lady Astor’s Cartier Tiara Hit the Auction Block After Nearly a Century

-Portrait of Lady Nancy Astor (1879-1964).
+Portrait of Lady Nancy Astor.
+(Wikimedia Commons/Public Domain)

 In the extravagant halls of British politics and high society, few people shone as brightly as Nancy Astor.
 Born Nancy Langhorne in 1879, she earned her place in history as the first woman to take a seat in the House of Commons in 1919.
 Beyond her political milestones, Lady Astor was a connoisseur of jewelry, and her collection included at least five diamond tiaras, including one of history’s most storied gems: the Sancy diamond, now gracing the Louvre Museum.

-Nancy Astor: A Social and Political Icon
+Who Was Nancy Astor?
+About the Social and Political Icon

 Nancy Astor broke barriers as an American-born woman navigating the male-dominated world of British politics.
 As a Member of Parliament, she spoke boldly on social issues and hosted salons that attracted luminaries like Charlie Chaplin and George Bernard Shaw.
 Her residence at Cliveden and later No. 4 St. James’s Square became centers of intellectual exchange and opulent gatherings, and the Cartier Turquoise Tiara played no small part in her public persona.